Ashwain1502/Malaria-Detection-using-ML/README.md

 # Navigate to the project directory:

-Run the Jupyter Notebook malaria_detection.ipynb to train the model and perform predictions.
+Run the Jupyter Notebook malaria-cells-classification-cnn.ipynb to train the model and perform predictions.

 Contributors
 Ashwani Kumar (ashwink1502@gmail.com)